 Your toothbrush is your first line of defense against harmful bacteria and decay.
 With so many types of toothbrushes on the market, you may be unsure which one is right for you.
 The biggest debate around toothbrush selection is whether a manual or electric toothbrush is better at cleaning our teeth.
 To address this debate, we’ll explore the pros and cons of electric toothbrushes so you can make an informed decision on which type of toothbrush is best for you!

-Functionality: Depending on your wants or needs, there are a variety of functionalities and design options available for electric compared to manual toothbrushes.
+Functionality: Depending on your wants or needs, there are a variety of functionalities and design options available for electric toothbrushes.
 Some models have brushing timers built into the toothbrush itself.
 This feature helps you track how long you’ve been brushing so you can ensure you’re brushing for a minimum of two minutes each time.

 Ease-of-use: Manual toothbrushes require the user to continually use a circular scrubbing motion when cleaning around their mouth.
 With an electric toothbrush, much of the work is done by the brush itself.
 Many electric toothbrushes on the market have brush settings that allows you to adjust the speed and spin style to optimize your brushing experience.

 Cost: For many, an electric toothbrush is a luxury item.
 Thus, a manual brush can be more economical option for larger families.
 Traditional manual toothbrushes are relatively inexpensive and can be found at many stores across the country.

 Reliability: The manual toothbrush is a great way to remove plaque and requires no brush maintenance.
 Electric brushes must be charged, have batteries replaced or require other subtle forms of maintenance.
 If the motor stops working or the battery dies, all that’s left is an expensive manual toothbrush.
 You also have to purchase a new one if you drop or damage it, since repairs .